 The Kemp's ridley is the smallest of all living sea turtles.
-The Kemp's ridley sea turtle is the most imperiled of the world sea turtles.
+The Kemp's ridley sea turtle is the most imperiled of the world's sea turtles.
 Nesting in the United States occurs infrequently on Padre and Mustang Islands in south Texas from May to August (Thompson, 1988).
-Natural nesting was supplemented by a NMFS hatchling and rearing program on Padre Island National Seashore (PINS) (Klima and McVey, 1982).
+A NMFS hatchling and rearing program on Padre Island National Seashore (PINS) (Klima and McVey, 1982) supplemented natural nesting.